dsuaib/ModernWebDev/Labs/Ch03-HTML5/1-basics/README.md

 16. While viewing the MDN website, right click in displayed browser window and choose `View Source`.
 Scroll or use control-F to find the meta description - you should see the same text as what was displayed in the search results.

-17. Mark your work as complete and help others.
+17. Mark your work as complete and help others or work on the bonus.
 We retain more by helping others!

 ## Bonus